manns79/IgA-Nephropathy/README.md

 - explore feature-target relationships
 - examine relationships among the features

 Importantly, this analysis was conducted using only the training data.
-In order to analyze the feature distributions,
+In order to analyze the feature distributions, we constructed a histogram for each feature using all of the patients in the training data.
+The result is shown in the figure below.
+The most noteworthy takeaway from this histogram is that the distribution of creatinine and bun are right-skewed.
+This is expected from a dataset that contains

 ![feature_distribution_eda](Assets/feature_distribution.png)